pkg update checking with no Internet access kills web GUI

 - also put something on the TTY console and the Web Dashboard, that package re-installation didn't succeed - and let the user the chance to trigger package reinstall later, when connection is made available.

 #2 Updated by Jan Jurkus about 3 years ago

 Well, it's not only the GUI that wasn't working any more.
 I could not get an IP with DHCP from pfSense.
 Look at the load average in the attached screenshot.

 After a night's sleep it was still broken, so I opted to restart pfSense from the console.
 It would not complete that, and apparently it kept waiting for something.
 I did not know how to return to a command line and kill any remaining processes, so I reset the thing.
 Luckily everything worked afterwards.

 As a sidenote: it says 'retrieving overview data' under ipsec on the dashboard.
 Didn't this just show up instantly in 2.2?
 The ntp status on the dashboard also showed a large error about a gateway, something I was unable to make a screenshot of.

-#4 Updated by Chris Buechler almost 3 years ago
+#4 Updated by Chris Buechler about 3 years ago

 - Status changed from Feedback to Confirmed